Taliban say Marine tape won't hurt Afghanistan talks

 One immediate goal is to seal agreement for the Taliban to open a political office in the Gulf state of Qatar.

-Despite concerns when the video first emerged that it would not help his efforts to build confidence among the warring parties, a Taliban spokesman said although the images were shocking, the tape would not affect talks or a mooted prisoner release.
+Despite concerns when the video emerged that it would not help efforts to build confidence among the warring parties, a Taliban spokesman said although the images were shocking, the tape would not affect talks or a possible prisoner release.

 CONCERN FOR MORE PROTESTS

-Panetta called the actions shown in the film "utterly deplorable" and said he had ordered the Marine Corps and the commander of the NATO-led International Security Assistance Force in Afghanistan to investigate.
+Panetta said he had ordered the Marine Corps and the commander of the NATO-led International Security Assistance Force in Afghanistan to investigate.

 "Those found to have engaged in such conduct will be held accountable to the fullest extent," he said in a statement.